OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Next steps

 To learn more about how to start building your Office Add-in, try out the [Get started](https://dev.office.com/getting-started/addins) experience.
-You can start building add-ins right away using [Visual Studio](../get-started/create-and-debug-office-add-ins-in-visual-studio.md) or [your own tools](../get-started/create-an-office-add-in-using-any-editor.md).
+You can start building add-ins right away using [Visual Studio](../tutorials/create-and-debug-office-add-ins-in-visual-studio.md) or [your own tools](../tutorials/create-an-office-add-in-using-any-editor.md).

-To start planning solutions that create effective and compelling user experiences, get familiar with the [design guidelines](../design/add-in-design.md) and [best practices](add-in-development-best-practices.md) for Office Add-ins.
+To start planning solutions that create effective and compelling user experiences, get familiar with the [design guidelines](../design/add-in-design.md) and [best practices](../concepts/add-in-development-best-practices.md) for Office Add-ins.

-## Additional resources
+## See also

 - [Office Add-in samples](https://dev.office.com/code-samples)
 - [Understanding the JavaScript API for Office](../develop/understanding-the-javascript-api-for-office.md)